el-zorro-feroz/hackintosh-configuration/README.md

 - Clone [SSDTTime](https://github.com/corpnewt/SSDTTime)

-- Create SSDT with SSDTTime and copy it to USB flash
+- Create SSDT with SSDTTime and copy it to ACPI

+- Add necessary Kexts and Drivers